If you are a professional and want to protect your personal assets, then a Professional LLC may be for you.

 Hire a Registered Agent

 PLLCs need a registered agent the same way regular LLCs do.
-A registered agent is the business representative that is officially registered with your state.
+A registered agent is a business representative that is officially registered with your state.

 The agent accepts official legal documents on behalf of the company and will act as an intermediary between you and any government agencies or other entities you may need to interact with from time to time.